Boulder Divorce Attorney

 Whether you are considering divorce or were recently served divorce papers, Dolan + Zimmerman LLP can help you establish a plan of action.
 The divorce process is stressful and can quickly turn contentious due to the sensitive nature of the issues involved.
 Our Boulder divorce attorney will work tirelessly to help ease your burden and pursue the best outcome for you and your family.
 Send us a message online or call 303-593-1874 to set up your free consultation today.

-Why Choose Our Firm for Your Divorce
+Why Choose Our Boulder Divorce Lawyer For Your Case?

 Our team is well-versed in the nuances of Colorado family law and the most effective means of representing you and your best interests.

 - Our Boulder County lawyers are honest and take the time to hear your situation so we may help you choose how to proceed with your case effectively.

 - Our law firm is selective with our cases so that we can devote our full attention to every aspect of your divorce.

 - We recognize the importance of privacy and the sensitivity of the personal information involved in a divorce.

 - We make it a point to be transparent with our clients and remain in constant communication.

 Why You Need a Boulder Divorce Lawyer

 By enlisting the assistance of an experienced Boulder family law attorney, you will have:

 Legal Knowledge and Support